Stochastic Quantum Mechanics Trajectories Near Schwarzschild Horizon Black Holes: Stochastic Trajectories with the Schwarzschild Metric

 Given $v^{\mu}$, we construct $\pi^{\mu}$ with (\ref{Pi sin e}):

 The stochastic velocity (see (\ref{u relativista})) is constructed with the particle density $n$; namely

 Performing the corresponding calculations, we found

-To find the stochastic trajectories, it is necessary to solve a differential equation of type (\ref{eq:Forward SDE}).
-We have chosen to use a forward stochastic differential equation.
-The deterministic part $\mathcal{U}^{\mu}$, is defined as $\mathcal{U}^{\mu}= \pi^{\mu}+ u^{\mu}$ and its result is
+To find the stochastic trajectories, it is necessary to solve the differential equation (\ref{eq:Forward SDE}) o (\ref{eq:Backward SDE}).
+We have chosen to use a forward stochastic differential equation, since we want to obtain solutions future evolutions, that lead to trajectories that goes into the event horizon.
+The Backward equations would only draw the stochastic trajectories that lead into the actual position of the particle, that is the possible different trajectories that lead into the 'present'.
+Then for this case the deterministic part $\mathcal{U}^{\mu}$, is defined as $\mathcal{U}^{\mu}= \pi^{\mu}+ u^{\mu}$ and its result is

 The Heun Confluent function is a complex function, and to solve the respective stochastic differential equation we use Mathematica in its 14.1 edition.
 In order for the program to process the calculation of the HeunC function, it is necessary to divide it into its real and imaginary parts